PI

 2. Uncovered the mechanisms of intraflagellar transport machinery and cilia assembly (Current Biology, 2018; Developmental Cell, 2014a; Developmental Cell, 2014b)

-The Liang lab uncovered the molecular mechanisms governing intraflagellar transport (IFT) and cilia assembly, including the regulation of motor protein KIF3B via phosphorylation at S663.
-We also discovered a cilia-length regulation model through the regulation of IFT loading rate.
-(Current Biology, 2018; Developmental Cell, 2014a; Developmental Cell, 2014b)
+We uncovered the molecular mechanisms governing intraflagellar transport (IFT) and cilia assembly, including the regulation of motor protein KIF3B via phosphorylation at S663.
+We also discovered a cilia-length regulation model through the regulation of IFT loading rate (Current Biology, 2018; Developmental Cell, 2014a; Developmental Cell, 2014b).

 Representative Publications *:Co-first author; #:Co-corresponding author